Break-in at Austin church leaves its leaders frustrated with police response

-AUSTIN, Texas — On New Year's Day, someone broke into Hope Lutheran Church.
+AUSTIN, Texas — On New Year's Day, someone broke into Hope Lutheran Church on North Hampton Drive.
 Security video shows a man walking around the campus and breaking the lock off a door to get in.

 "Something like this, it's disheartening at first," said Daniel Betts, Hope Lutheran Church president.

-Carl Repp, Hope Lutheran Church director of community engagement, said the man broke in Sunday morning, and on Tuesday, after he saw the damage, he called 311 and filed a report online.
+Carl Repp, Hope Lutheran Church's director of community engagement, said the man broke in Sunday morning.
+On Tuesday, after Repp saw the damage, he called 311 and filed a report online.

-"They told me because of the magnitude of what has happened that we have to have a phone call with them [the police]," said Repp.
+"They told me because of the magnitude of what has happened that we have to have a phone call with them [the police]," Repp said.
 "They told me I would receive a phone call from the police within 24 hours."

-However, on Thursday, Repp called to inform APD no one had contacted him yet.
-Repp said they would give him a call and that they had been busy.
+However, on Thursday, Repp called to inform APD that no one had contacted him yet.
+Repp said APD told him that someone would give him a call and that the department had been busy.

 As of Saturday, no one has contacted him.

-"We've had great participation from our police before," he added.
+"We've had great participation from our police before," Repp said.
 "We do believe in the police department.
 It's just very frustrating that we're not getting any kind of response whatsoever."

-KVUE reached out to Austin Police Department to ask if they are looking into this case.
+KVUE reached out to APD to ask if they are looking into this case.
 They have not responded.

 "We can't even move forward with the insurance claim until I have an actual police report," he added.

-Since the accident, they've already put up a fence around a building on the campus.
+Since the accident, the church has already put up a fence around a building on the campus.

 "They [the fence] were planned as required by state law in response to recent safety issues on campuses that we're aware of," said Betts about safety issues unrelated to the recent robbery.

-Now, they're hoping to replace the door on one of the buildings that were broken into.
+Now, church leaders are hoping to replace the door on one of the buildings that were broken into.

-"The door itself is about three grand," said Repp.
+"The door itself is about three grand [$3,000]," Repp said.
 "Because we have to completely rebuild that wall to restructure the door."

-They have other things they need to repair.
-They're hoping for good news from the insurance once everything goes through.
+The church also has other things that need repair.
+Leaders are hoping for good news from the insurance once everything goes through.